arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 There are some basic debugging techniques that we can implement to validate our code:

-* The compiler and syntax errors
+* The compiler and syntax errors.
 * Traditional techniques: trace code and GPIOs.
 * Remote debuggers.
 * Simulators.
-* In-Circuit Emulators (ICE) and In-Circuit Debuggers (ICD).
+* In-Circuit Emulators and In-Circuit Debuggers.
-* Hardware tools: oscilloscopes, logic analyzers and software-defined radios (SDRs).
+* Hardware tools: oscilloscopes, logic analyzers and software-defined radios.

 Let us take a look into each one of the debugging tools and techniques.